GouthamOfTheNP/GPACalculatorFISD/README.md

 ## Features

-- **User-Friendly Interface**: Intuitive design that makes it easy to navigate.
+- **User-Friendly Interface**: Intuitive design that makes navigating easy.
 - **Real-Time GPA Calculation**: Instant feedback on GPA based on user input.
 - **Data Storage**: Securely save records using SQLite for easy access.
 - **Responsive Design**: Access the application on any device.